-You can follow Influencers without being connected to them.
-In addition to joining in rich conversations, you will see which Influencers and topics are driving the most interest-perhaps sparking an idea of your own for a post or content asset.
+In addition to joining in rich conversations, you will see which Influencers and topics are driving the most interest - perhaps sparking an idea of your own for a post or content asset.
 Plus the ability for LinkedIn members to like and share Influencer content lets you quickly find out what the people in your network are reading and reacting to, helping you unearth new ideas.
 Want to broaden your horizons?
 Take advantage of discovery modules within LinkedIn to help you find more relevant content based on the people you're following and the posts you're reading.

 CONSIDER THESE EXAMPLES

-6,000,000+

-FOLLOWERS
+6,000,000+ FOLLOWERS

-Bill Gates is an Influencer with over 6,761,337 followers.
-One of his posts garnered over 1.9M (1,938,420) views, more than 11K (11,773) thumbs up, and over 4000 (4343) comments.
+Bill Gates is an Influencer with over 6,836,041 followers.
+One of his posts garnered over 1.9M views, more than 11K thumbs up, and over 4000 comments.

+188,000+ FOLLOWERS

-188,000+ FOLLOWERS Joe Pulizzi, a speaker, entrepreneur, author, and founder of Content Marketing Institute, has over 188,000 LinkedIn followers.
-One of his posts pulled in nearly 130K (138,825) views, 800 (804) thumbs up and over 200 (211) comments.
+Joe Pulizzi, a speaker, entrepreneur, author, and founder of Content Marketing Institute, has over 188,000 LinkedIn followers.
+One of his posts pulled in 138K views, 800 thumbs up, and over 200 comments.
 It's easy to be part of such a rich discussion!

-The average Influencer post garners nearly 30,000 VIEWS
+The average Influencer post garners nearly

-22% are entry-level professionals.
+22% are entry-level 49% of Influencer

+professionals.